geekabhinav007/TOC-Short/docs/regular.md

 ## Regular Grammar

+### What is grammer?

+A grammar G can be formally written as a 4-tuple (V, T, P, S) where −

+V or N is a set of variables or non-terminal symbols.

+T or ∑ is a set of Terminal symbols.

+S is a special variable called the Start symbol, S ∈ N

+P is Production rules for Terminals and Non-terminals.
+A production rule has the form α → β, where α and β are strings on V ∪ ∑ and least one symbol of α belongs to V.

 ### Regular expressions

 The language accepted by finite automata  can be easily described by simple expressions called Regular Expressions.